racerxdl/quadlight/README.md

 - Intensity controlled Heading Light
 - Frequency Controlled Buzzer Sound
 - Serial Communication for controlling.
-- I2C Communication to make easier to interact with Multiwii Boards with 328p (NOT TESTED)
+- I2C Communication to make easier to interact with Multiwii Boards with 328p (Now working with i2c master test and modified multiwii board)
 - Sound Manager for Buzzer.
 So you can preset a few tone sequences and just enable it from serial
 - Three songs on song manager: The Start Song, Battery Low, Battery Critical.

 TODO:
 - Configurable for other multirotors type
 - More songs for SongManager
+- Fix SongManager problem that happens with multiwii modified code.

 Current Protocol (v1.0):
 - Each message through serial is fixed at 3 bytes.
 The first byte is CMD, the others are data.